hamorrar/ucsc-guide/content/en/docs/MajorGuides/ComputerScience/CProgramming/compilation.md

 }
 ```

+We `#include` headers, not C files, because the C file is going to be compiled separately and linked.
+The file with the include statement only needs the declarations of functions, not definitions.

 You may already be thinking of some other changes we'll have to make to `hypot.c`.
 Let's add `mathlib.c` as an input file to our last compilation command, and try compiling this:

 ```